Bryce-Taylor/Capstone-Project/README.md

 # Proposal
 ## Description
 We are building a program to generate a weekly chore schedule for the Management Team.
 The purpose of the Chore Management System is to automatically create a new chore schedule and scorecard each week.
-Each user will be assigned to what chore they are doing on that day and it will be in their schedule as well.
-Each of the managers will be reviewing the chores and sign off on each day of the week.
+Each user will be assigned to what chore they are doing on that day.
+Managers check off on chores.
 The scorecard is used to measure individual and group performance.

 There are 5 different chores which include; kitchen, floors, bathrooms, lobby, and trash.
 Two people are assigned one chore per day of the week.
 One user is only able to work two chores per week.
 Each chore should be checked off by a manager.
 A manager can only check off 3 chores a week.
 Users and Managers should be notified both when a new schedule is uploaded and when a chore is not completed.
 Managers don't do chores.

 ## Prior Art
 The Management Team usually creates all schedules by hand which take time especially if one can not do a particular chore that day.
 We are creating a similar way of creating those schedules without having to recreate the entire thing.
-I attempted to look for similar projects for job scheduling but could not find any spring projects.
+I attempted to look for similar projects for job scheduling but could not find any web applications in spring.

 ## Core User Workflows
 1. Login - Users can create/ login to an account
 2. Schedules -  User can sign in and see schedule for this week and following week.